hayashibli/reading-notes102/Learning Markdown.md

 # reading-notes
-**#Benefits of growth mindset#**
+**Benefits of growth mindset**

-###Growth mindset leads a person to:###
+### Growth mindset leads a person to:

-1.think in a more open and creative way.
+1. Think in a more open and creative way.
-2.increasing the ability to achieve goals.
+2. Increasing the ability to achieve goals.
-3.helps individuals to grow and be more productive in their lifes.
+3. Helps individuals to grow and be more productive in their lifes.
-4.Be motivated and inspired by the success of another person.
+4. Be motivated and inspired by the success of another person.
-5.Face the challenges rather than avoiding them 6.Persist even when there are obstacles
+5. Face the challenges rather than avoiding them
+6. Persist even when there are obstacles
-7.learn from any critism.
+7. Learn from any critism.

 It is important tp know that growth mindset is in a direct relationship with learning so the more you learn the more you will be intelligent and creative.
-This [image] (https://3kllhk1ibq34qk6sp3bhtox1-wpengine.netdna-ssl.com/wp-content/uploads/NewGrowthMindset2.png) demonstrates the difference between the fixed and the growth mindsets
+This [image] (https://3kllhk1ibq34qk6sp3bhtox1-wpengine.netdna-ssl.com/wp-content/uploads/NewGrowthMindset2.png) demonstrates the difference between the fixed and the growth mindsets.